Version 8.6, December 2025

 2.3 Applications to add a New Grade of Plastic to the Recognised Grades List

-Figure 2.
-Details the application process for products manufactured from non-recognised materials or application of material recognition.
+Figure 1.
+Compares the two application process routes; For a) the application process for products manufactured from recognised polyethylene materials and b) application process for products manufactured from non-recognised polyethylene materials or the application of material recognition.

 3. Factory Applied Coating